FIND OUT HOW MUCH YOU CAN

 While GEICO is our best all-around option, Progressive is the ideal choice for high-risk drivers.
 If you have a less-than-perfect driving record, then you should strongly consider this insurance provider.

-We give Progressive an overall rating of 8.9 out of 10.0.
-It earned a 9.5 for reputation, 9.0 for coverage, and an 8.5 for customer experience and cost.
+We give Progressive an overall rating of 9.1 out of 10.0.
+It earned a 9.1 for reputation, 9.0 for coverage, 9.3 for cost, and an 8.9 for customer experience.
 Progressive’s rates are a bit higher on average than GEICO because the company is willing to work with high-risk drivers.

 The Detroit Bureau collects data from every major car insurance provider to formulate rankings of the best insurers.
 Our in-depth rating system takes into account market share, coverage, pricing, customer satisfaction and ratings from industry experts.
 Each insurer is given a weighted score in four categories, as well as an overall score out of 10.0.